dddrrreee/cs140e-20win/labs/4-uart/README.md

   2. Now connect the auxiliary UART, and figure out its `/dev` name.
      You will give this device name to `pi-cat` which will echo everything your code emits.

+     For example, on Linux, the first device for me is in `/dev/ttyUSB0` and the second in `/dev/ttyUSB1`.
+So I would bootload by doing:

+        my-install /dev/ttyUSB0 hello.bin

+     And running `pi-cat` by:

+        pi-cat /dev/ttyUSB1

+  3. In general, if your code has called reboot, you do not have to pull the usb in/out to reset the pi.
+Just re-run the bootloader.
+(A simple hack is to look at the tty-usb device --- if it is blinking regularly you know the pi is sending the first bootloader message :)).

 Note:  our big issue is with error.
 At slow rates, this is probably ok.
 However, as the overhead of reading time, writing pins, checking for deadlines gets larger as compared to `T` you can introduce enough noise so that you get corrupted data.